DARADIA:The Pain Clinic

 Researchers believe that migraine attacks have four distinct phases.
 These phases are:

-It is experienced by 60% of migraineurs.
-It starts hours or days before a migraine attack.
+It is experienced by 60% of patients with migraine headache.
+It starts hours or days before an attack of migraine.
 Many physical and psychological symptoms are seen in this phase.
-These symptoms vary between the individuals, but remain consistent for a particular individual.
-The symptoms include:
+These symptoms vary between the individuals but remain consistent for a particular individual.

 1. Stiff neck